dedution/godot-debug-console/README.md

 ## Current Features

-- Popup console window opened with `F12`
 - Built-in and custom command registration through `ConsoleCommands.commands.register(...)`
 - Multiple commands in one line using `;`
 - Quoted string arguments such as `/print "hello world"`
-- RichTextLabel log output with color and rainbow banner text
+- RichTextLabel log output with types
 - Input history with up/down arrow navigation
 - Prefix-based command suggestions in the UI
 - Remote command execution over TCP on port `3939`